Kiss My Ass, I’m Going Dancing

 my husband says arguing with me is like watching storm waves

-rage is fuck off, unbuttoned my pants, mooned his round face,
+unbuttoned my pants, mooned his round face

-anyway it was him that chased this big salt and he can’t pretend
+anyway, it was him that chased this big salt and he can’t pretend

 he didn’t know how ready to pounce my nipples, he can’t pretend